dotnet/docs-maui/docs/user-interface/menu-bar.md

 A .NET Multi-platform App UI (.NET MAUI) menu bar is a container that presents a set of menus in a horizontal row, at the top of an app on Mac Catalyst and Windows.

-Each top-level menu in the menu bar, known as a menu bar item, is represented by a `MenuBarItem` object. `MenuBarItem` defines the following properties:
+Each top-level menu in the menu bar, known as a menu bar item, is represented by a <xref:Microsoft.Maui.Controls.MenuBarItem> object. <xref:Microsoft.Maui.Controls.MenuBarItem> defines the following properties:

 - `Text`, of type `string`, defines the menu text.
 - `IsEnabled`, of type `boolean`, specifies whether the menu is enabled.
 The default value of this property is `true`.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

-A `MenuBarItem` can consist of the following children:
+A <xref:Microsoft.Maui.Controls.MenuBarItem> can consist of the following children:

-- `MenuFlyoutItem`, which represents a menu item that can be clicked.
+- <xref:Microsoft.Maui.Controls.MenuFlyoutItem>, which represents a menu item that can be clicked.
-- `MenuFlyoutSubItem`, which represents a sub-menu item that can be clicked.
+- <xref:Microsoft.Maui.Controls.MenuFlyoutSubItem>, which represents a sub-menu item that can be clicked.
-- `MenuFlyoutSeparator`, which is a horizontal line that separates items in the menu.
+- <xref:Microsoft.Maui.Controls.MenuFlyoutSeparator>, which is a horizontal line that separates items in the menu.

-`MenuFlyoutSubItem` derives from `MenuFlyoutItem`, which in turn derives from  <xref:Microsoft.Maui.Controls.MenuItem>.  <xref:Microsoft.Maui.Controls.MenuItem> defines multiple properties that enable the appearance and behavior of a menu item to be specified.
+<xref:Microsoft.Maui.Controls.MenuFlyoutSubItem> derives from <xref:Microsoft.Maui.Controls.MenuFlyoutItem>, which in turn derives from  <xref:Microsoft.Maui.Controls.MenuItem>.  <xref:Microsoft.Maui.Controls.MenuItem> defines multiple properties that enable the appearance and behavior of a menu item to be specified.
 The appearance of a menu item, or sub-item, can be defined by setting the `Text`, and `IconImageSource` properties.
 The response to a menu item, or sub-item, click can be defined by setting the `Clicked`, `Command`, and `CommandParameter` properties.
 For more information about menu items, see [Display menu items](menuitem.md).

 ## Create menu bar items

-`MenuBarItem` objects can be added to the `MenuBarItems` collection, of type `IList<MenuBarItem>`, on a <xref:Microsoft.Maui.Controls.ContentPage>. .NET MAUI desktop apps will display a menu bar, containing menu items, when they are added to any <xref:Microsoft.Maui.Controls.ContentPage> that's hosted in a <xref:Microsoft.Maui.Controls.NavigationPage> or a Shell app.
+<xref:Microsoft.Maui.Controls.MenuBarItem> objects can be added to the <xref:Microsoft.Maui.Controls.Page.MenuBarItems> collection, of type `IList<MenuBarItem>`, on a <xref:Microsoft.Maui.Controls.ContentPage>. .NET MAUI desktop apps will display a menu bar, containing menu items, when they are added to any <xref:Microsoft.Maui.Controls.ContentPage> that's hosted in a <xref:Microsoft.Maui.Controls.NavigationPage> or a Shell app.

 The following example shows a <xref:Microsoft.Maui.Controls.ContentPage> that defines menu bar items: